oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-tenancy.md

 7. *Leave the **SQL | Oracle Database Actions** tab open because you return to it throughout this workshop.* If your session expires, you can always sign in again.
 Return to the **Autonomous Database | Oracle Cloud Infrastructure** tab.

-## Task 7: Register your target database with Oracle Data Safe
+## Task 7: Register your database with Oracle Data Safe

 A database registered with Oracle Data Safe is referred to as a *target* database in Oracle Data Safe.